uspki/policies/certificate-policy.md

 ### 3.1.4 Rules for interpreting various name forms
 Distinguished names in certificates are interpreted using the X.500 Standard and the ASN.1 syntax.

-The subject name in CA certificates shall match the issuer name in certificates issued by the subject, as required by RFC 5280.

 ### 3.1.5 Uniqueness of names
 The common name attribute for Root CA(s) shall be unique.
 The common name attribute for Subordinate CAs shall be unique from all other Subordinate CAs.